cloudfoundry/routing-release/docs/go-1.20-expect-100-continue-known-issue.md

 ## 🔨 Mitigations
 * upgrade your CF deployment to use routing-release  0.274.0 or later.

+# ⚠️ Stop here unless you are interested in the nitty gritty details

 ## Bug 1 Root Cause Analysis
 Gorouter is a go reverse proxy that has a custom [transport](https://pkg.go.dev/net/http#Transport).